 - b.
-Review Activity Names, Selected Activity Categories and Activity Descriptions: Edit activities according to programming offered during FY22/23.
+Review Activity Names.
+Selected Activity Categories and Activity Descriptions: Edit activities according to programming planned for FY23/24.
 You may select more than one activity category as appropriate for each 'Projected Activity'.
-See pages 11-12 for a list of FY22-23 Activity Categories.
+See pages 11-12 for a list of FY23-24 Activity Categories.
 You may add additional Projected Activities by selecting the 'ADD+' icon located on the bottom right-hand side of the page.
-Delete Projected Activities by selecting the "trash can" icon on the right hand-side of the screen. - Tip: When selecting activity categories reflect on the activity's intention.
+Delete Projected Activities by selecting the "trash can" icon on the right hand-side of the screen. - Tip: When selecting activity categories, reflect on the activity's intention.
 Although you may select more than 1 activity category, please be mindful of the categories and which ones best capture the activity's objective. - Note: Only list confirmed Projected Activities.
-If certain Projected Activities have not been confirmed to take place during FY22/23, please do not include in the 'Projected Activities' form.
+If Projected Activities have not been confirmed for implementation during FY23/24, please do not include them in the 'Projected Activities' form.
 You may add Projected Activities during the Workplan revision process by contacting your DCYF Program Specialist. - c.
-For each 'Projected Activity': you will be asked to select whether the activity/service is being provided as a response to the COVID-19 pandemic. - Select 'Yes': if the activity is being implemented in response to the COVID-19 pandemic.
-For example, if your program was originally funded to provide Youth Workforce Development (YWD) services but due to shifting priorities, your programming has partially shifted to supporting food distribution efforts you would select 'yes' the service/activity is being implemented as a response to the COVID-19 pandemic. - Select 'No': if your activity would be implemented in 'normal' years (pre-pandemic), even if your servicedelivery has changed from in-person to virtual.
+Activities Implemented in Response to COVID-19: For each 'Projected Activity, you will be asked to select whether the activity/service is being provided in response to the COVID-19 pandemic. - Select 'Yes': if the activity is being implemented in response to the COVID-19 pandemic.
+For example, if your program was originally funded to provide Youth Workforce Development (YWD) services but due to shifting priorities, your programming has partially shifted to supporting food distribution efforts you would select 'yes' the service/activity is being implemented in response to the COVID-19 pandemic. - Select 'No': if your activity would be implemented in 'normal' years (pre-pandemic), even if your servicedelivery has changed from in-person to virtual.
 For example, a STEM program was providing in-person, 3-D printing courses pre-pandemic and is now hosting virtual coding classes.
-This program would select 'no' because although the curriculum differs (3-D printing vs. virtual coding) and the service delivery method changed (in-person to virtual), the Projected Activity aligns with STEM services for which the program was originally funded and is not implemented in response to the COVID-19 pandemic. - d.
+This program would select 'no' because although the curriculum differs (3-D printing vs. virtual coding), and the service delivery method changed (in-person to virtual), the Projected Activity aligns with STEM services for which the program was originally funded. - d.
 Submit the 'Projected Activities' Form: once you have entered information for all Projected Activities you may submit the form by selecting the 'SUBMIT' icon on the top or bottom right-hand corner of the screen. - 6.
 Complete Your Program's 'Budget' - a.
-Select the 'Budget' Form: located within the 'Workplan' tab in the left-hand side menu. - b.
+Select the 'Budget' Form located within the 'Workplan' form in the left-hand side menu. - b.
 Using the 'SETUP' Box at the Top of the Screen: select the budget categories that apply to your program's budget. - TIP: Budget category descriptions, allowable expenses, and DCYF grantmaking policies are described in detail within the Doing Business with DCYF Guide.
 Review the Doing Business with DCYF addendum located on pages 13-16 for additional information on COVID-related expenses, stipends, and travel expense requests.